-Scholarships: Limited scholarship help is available, please contact the retreat director for more
+Scholarships: Scholarship help is available, please contact the retreat director for more information.

-	information.
 We're also happy to set up payment plans for your convenience.
-We want to support those

-	that need financial assistance as best we can, please contact us to work out an arrangement
+We want to support those that need financial assistance as best we can, please contact us to work out an arrangement

-	Dana (generosity): By tradition, Dharma teachers offer their services free of charge, therefore, the

-	cost of the retreat itself (as noted above) does not include direct financial support for our

-	teacher.
-If your situation allows, we ask that $100 be offered to help support our teacher - please

-	know that all donation amounts are welcome.
-Checks (written to our teacher) or cash are accepted on

-	site during our retreats.
+Dana (generosity): By tradition, Dharma teachers offer their services free of charge, therefore, the cost of the retreat itself (as noted above) does not include direct financial support for our teacher.
+If your situation allows, we ask that $100 be offered to help support our teacher - please know that all donation amounts are welcome.
+Checks (written to our teacher) or cash are accepted on site during our retreats.

-	Silence: We will practice Nobel Silence from after the evening program until after breakfast,
+Silence: We will practice Noble Silence from after the evening program until after breakfast, approximately 9:30 pm-9:00 am.

-	approximately 9:30pm-9:00am.
 During this period we will do our best to refrain from all talking.
-The

-	rest of the day we will practice Mindful Silence.
-During Mindful Silence we will try to avoid all

-	social or other unnecessary conversations.
+The rest of the day we will practice Mindful Silence.
+During Mindful Silence we will try to avoid all social or other unnecessary conversations.

 What To Bring:

 Loose, comfortable clothing (layers work great)